LooperShowcase/video-downloader-final/README.md

    const filePath = video_data.title + ".mp4";
    ```

-7. An example video channel to use is `https://www.youtube.com/@loopcs44`.
+7. An example youtube channel to use is `https://www.youtube.com/@loopcs44`.

 8. Add the code to download the video.